benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width: 90%">

 ![A diagram showing N committees at each slot and 32 slots per epoch](md/images/diagrams/committees_all.svg) Every slot in an epoch has the same number of committees, $N$, up to a maximum of `MAX_COMMITTEES_PER_SLOT`.
-Every active validator in the epoch appears in exactly one committee, thus the committees are all disjoint.
+Every active validator in the epoch appears in exactly one committee, so the committees are all disjoint.

 </div>